Love having Dhoni in dressing room as he brings sense of calm: KL Rahul | Sports-Games

 - United Arab Emirates

-Picking Mahendra Singh Dhoni's brain is on KL Rahul's checklist for the next few weeks as he wants to utilize every bit of advice from Team India's mentor, who, according to the opener, always instills a sense of calm into the dressing room.
+Picking Mahendra Singh Dhoni's brain is on KL Rahul's checklist for the next few weeks as he wants to utilise every bit of advice from Team India's mentor, who, according to the opener, always instils a sense of calm into the dressing room.

 Rahul, who is all set to open with Rohit Sharma in the T20 World Cup where India will start against Pakistan on Sunday, said that there couldn't have been a better ''mentor'' than Dhoni in what promises to be a tough journey.